pkmn/engine/src/lib/gen1/README.md

 could be eliminated and instead the `Move` data actually required by each `Pokemon` could be placed beside the `MoveSlot`, though this is both less general and adds unnecessary complexity.

-[^1]: For data with lower cardinality it is possible to save memory by ordinalizing the values and turning them into indices into a lookup table (e.g. encode all possible move base powers in a lookup table and store the index into that table instead of the actual base power).
-While this approach may minimize the absolute memory used, performance is more likely to suffer as the goal is to minimize uncached memory lookups, not total memory usage.
+[^1]: For data with lower cardinality it's possible to save memory by ordinalizing the values and turning them into indices into a lookup table (e.g. encode all possible move base powers in a lookup table and store the index into that table instead of the actual base power).
+While this approach may minimize the absolute memory used, performance is more likely to suffer as the goal is to minimize un-cached memory lookups, not total memory usage.

 [^2]: Instead of storing as a sparse multi-dimensional array the type chart could instead only [store values which are not normal effectiveness](https://github.com/pret/pokered/blob/master/data/types/type_matchups.asm) in 820 bits as 82× attacking type (`4`) + defending type (`4`) + non-Normal effectiveness (`2`).
-This would avoid having to do two memory lookups at the cost of a longer time scanning, but the second lookup should already be fast due to locality of reference meaning it will likely already be in the cache.
+This would avoid having to do two memory lookups at the cost of a longer time scanning, but the second lookup should already be fast due to locality of reference meaning it's likely to already be in the cache.
 This approach would also render `Type.PRECEDENCE` unnecessary.

 ## Layout

-The precise layout of the engine's data structures is important to those implementing driver code, as clients must directly probe the engine's state through these structures (i.e. the pkmn engine does not produce an equivalent to Pokémon Showdown's `|request|` protocol message, this information must be gleaned through the `Battle` state).
+The precise layout of the engine's data structures is important to those implementing driver code, as clients must directly probe the engine's state through these structures (i.e. the pkmn engine doesn't produce an equivalent to Pokémon Showdown's `|request|` protocol message, this information must be gleaned through the `Battle` state).
 Useful size and offset information can be found in the [`layout.json`](../../data/layout.json) which exists to simplify writing driver code.